keiji-imai/blog/content/rants/aot/index.md

 Ever since, I can't help but feel scammed whenever I eat out.
 Nothing I've ever eaten has come close to that sushi.

-I was also inspired by the passion of the chef who devoted his entire life to sushi.
-He clearly didn't care about expanding his business or making money.
-He cared about making good sushi.

 Attack on Titan was another one of those once-in-a-lifetime experiences.
 As much as I love Game of Thrones, Star Wars, Ender's Game, and Lord of the Rings, Attack on Titan is on a different level.

 Attack on Titan has deeply changed my understanding of war, human nature, and storytelling.

-I'll try to persuade you to watch Attack on Titan by highlighting it's cinematography, characters, plot, and finally I'll explain how watching Attack on Titan made me a better person.
+I'll try to persuade you to watch Attack on Titan by highlighting it's music, art, characters, plot, and finally I'll explain how watching Attack on Titan made me a better person.
 I promise I won't spoil anything.

-### Premise

-The premise of Attack on Titan is that all of humanity is confined inside big walls, and there are man-eating giants, called titans, outside of the walls.

-I leave it at that because it's better if you learn the rest by watching it yourself.

-## Cinematography

-The cinematography of Attack on Titan is as beautiful as it's story.
-As an anime, it's music, animation, and voice acting stand out from Western TV shows and movies.

-### Music
+## Music

 I'll start with this so that you can listen to the soundtrack while reading.

+### Soundtrack

 Attack on Titan's soundtrack goes so hard.